coffee2code/published-by/readme.txt

 == Installation ==

-1. Unzip `published-by.zip` inside the plugins directory for your site (typically `/wp-content/plugins/`).
-Or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `published-by.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' admin menu in WordPress